mattburns963/mattburns963.github.io/README.md

 ## State Taxation
 Do you pay a lot of taxes in your state?
 Check out this [markdown file](https://github.com/mattburns963/mattburns963.github.io/blob/master/Final_M_D%20Verbiage.docx)to see how to get that answer.

-California, Texas, New York and Florida are the outliers.
+Spoiler alert: California, Texas, New York and Florida are the outliers.

 <br/><br/>
 <br/><br/>